"The important thing is to never stop questioning. Curiosity has its own reason for existing.”

 Inquiry engages learners in a dynamic process of being open to wonder as they come to know and understand the world around them.
 As a way of learning, inquiry is woven throughout all aspects of life and is essential to the way in which knowledge is constructed.

-In the Science Inquiry Program, students work collaboratively to explore new concepts and deepen their learning.
+In the Sciences Program, students work collaboratively to explore new concepts and deepen their learning in the sciences.
 They pose questions, research, explore, solve problems and make claims based on relevant evidence.
 Learning outcomes across the curriculum are carefully woven together to shape authentic and diverse learning tasks with real world connections.

 As student interest is foundational to success in learning, teachers support students in designing inquiry projects linked to curricula.
 For example: All students are expected to learn about life-cycles in Grade 3.
 Rather than all learning about the same animal, students in this program investigate an animal that inspires their interest.
 In order to deepen learning as well as explore scientific practices, part of the inquiry would involve bringing in animals to study, posing questions, finding answers and observing and classifying different animals (insects, mammals, fish).
 It could involve working alongside scientists who study animals or going on location to examine the habitats of different animals.
 Students, on a field trip or an outing with their family, will make connections between the inquiries at school and the world around them.
 Out of the wealth of information gathered, the students, with the support of their teacher, peers, and family, engage in critical thinking, making reasoned judgments and drawing conclusions.
 Ultimately, students gain a much deeper understanding of how knowledge is created in the science community.